solyoma/FalconBoard/README.md

               delete empty space from the right or from below with the Del key.
         - copy / cut marked area and paste it into any open drawings at at any position, even into new documents
+        - press F7 to rotate the selected area right or left with any angle.
+Use Ctrl+F7 to repeat the last rotation.
+        - Rotat 9ö degrees by '1' or 'ö', 18ö degrees by '8', mirror vertically
+          or horizontally by 'V' and 'H'.
    -  Optional saving and loading sessions, option to automatic save of data and background image on exit.
    -  Print the whole document or a range of it.
 (Qt 15 does not make it possible